MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 Virtual Switch External   Microsoft Hyper-V Network Adapter
 ```

-Run the following command to create a container with a name of **MyContainer**.
-Notice that this example places the output of the `New-Container` command into a variable `$container`.
-This will be helpful later on.
+Run the following command to create a container.
+When running `New-Containewr` you will name the container, specify the container image, and select the network switch to use with the container.
+Notice in this example that the output is placed in a variable $container.
+This will be helpful later in this exercise.

 ```powershell
 $container = New-Container -Name "MyContainer" -ContainerImageName WindowsServerCore -SwitchName "Virtual Switch"
 ```

 To see a list of containers on the host and verify that the container was created, use the `Get-Container` command.
-Notice that a container has been created with the name of **MyContainer**, however it is in an off state.
+Notice that a container has been created with the name of MyContainer, however it has not been started.

 ```powershell
 Get-Container